Sing Galing!: Sing Galing: Sing-lebrity Edition

 The original karaoke show expanded with Sing Galing: Sing-lebrity Edition, airing on Saturdays.
 The show combined fun, laughter, and music, with celebrities competing for their chosen beneficiaries.
 New Jukebosses were Dingdong Avanzado (D’OPM Heartrob), Ethel Booba (Champion Diva), and Allan K (OG Singmaster).

 Each week, Sing-lebrities faced rounds like Random-I-Sing: Kantarantahan, Hula-Oke Ka Lang D’yan?, and Duelo-Oke Extreme.
 The grand winner, the Bida-oke Sing-lebrity of the Night, competed for their beneficiary in the bonus round, A-Sing-Tado Level Up.

-The show concluded on March 5, 2022, with the grand finals held at the Manila Metropolitan Theater and broadcast live on TV5.
+It aired from September 18, 2021 to March 5, 2022, replacing Puto and was replaced by the second season of Masked Singer Pilipinas, with the grand finals held at the Manila Metropolitan Theater and broadcast live on TV5.
 Patrick Quiroz was crowned the first Ultimate Bida-oke Sing-lebrity, winning ₱1,000,000, while his chosen beneficiary received ₱100,000.

-After the conclusion of the regular edition's third season, it was announced that the Sing-lebrity Edition would return for a second edition on September 27, 2025, replacing the third season of Masked Singer Pilipinas.
+After the conclusion of the regular edition's third season, it was announced that the Sing-lebrity Edition would return for a second edition from September 27, 2025 to April 5, 2026, replacing the third season of Masked Singer Pilipinas.
 It was originally slated to air on May 18, 2025, but the regular edition extended its run for a few weeks.

 Sing Galing Kids

-This edition concluded on December 3, 2022, and was replaced by The Brilliant Life on December 17, before ABS-CBN Entertainment programs took over the timeslot.
+This kids edition aired from July 16 to December 3, 2022, replacing the second season of Masked Singer Pilipinas and was replaced by The Brilliant Life.
 The grand finals aired live from the Manila Metropolitan Theater on TV5.